Gholtes/SortStream/README.md

 Ultimately the best confidence level to use will change based on the use case, so it is worth inspecting the logs files to see what confidence levels the program is producing on your data.
 It is also worth considering the cost of misclassification relative to the cost of manually sorting documents when choosing the confidence level.

+### Product Pipeline

+We are excited to be working on a number of additional pieces of functionality to make SortStream even more useful.
+These include:
+#### Support for MS Office documents
+#### Command line interface (CLI) for easy integration into automation solutions
+#### Advanced user settings to customise and evaluate the model